Michael DuHaime: 2000 campaign

-Democratic U.S. Senator Frank R. Lautenberg was retiring after three terms and Republican Governor Christine Todd Whitman was running to succeed him.
-But in September 1999, Whitman unexpectedly dropped out of the race and four candidates, including Bob Franks, sought the Republican Senate nomination.
+Democratic U.S. Senator Frank R. Lautenberg retired after three terms, and Republican Governor Christine Todd Whitman was running to succeed him.
+But in September 1999, Whitman unexpectedly dropped out of the race, and four candidates, including Bob Franks, sought the Republican Senate nomination.

 DuHaime became Franks' Deputy Campaign Manager.
-Franks won the Republican nomination after an intensive grass roots campaign, directed by DuHaime, that included several stunning upsets in pre-primary conventions for the endorsements of county organizations.
-In the general election, Franks lost narrowly to Democrat Jon Corzine, who spent more than $70 million of his own money to win a U.S. Senate seat.
+Franks won the Republican nomination after an intensive grassroots campaign directed by DuHaime, that included several stunning upsets in pre-primary conventions for the endorsements of county organizations.
+In the general election, Franks lost narrowly to Democrat Jon Corzine, who spent more than $70 million to win a U.S. Senate seat.
 A Quinnipiac University Polling Institute poll released the day before the 2000 election showed Franks leading Corzine, 45%-43%.

 Political consultant

-From 2001 to 2003, DuHaime owned the Hoboken, New Jersey political consulting firm DuHaime Communications, Inc. His clients included Thomas H. Kean, Jr., who won election to his first public office in 2001 as a candidate for the New Jersey General Assembly in a Special Election.
+From 2001 to 2003, DuHaime owned the Hoboken, New Jersey, political consulting firm DuHaime Communications, Inc. His clients included Thomas H. Kean, Jr., who won election to his first public office in 2001 as a candidate for the New Jersey General Assembly in a Special Election.
 DuHaime was also the consultant for Kean's first State Senate race two years later.
 Another client was Bill Baroni, who unseated an incumbent Democratic Assemblyman in 2003.

 DuHaime served as Executive Director of the New Jersey Republican State Committee in 2002.
 The state party utilized innovative GOTV tactics that resulted in increased turnout in GOP strongholds that, for the first time in years, outpaced the turnout in Democratic areas.
 Doug Forrester, the Republican candidate for United States Senate that year, was soundly defeated by former United States Senator Frank Lautenberg.